LangLangBart/boonGUI/.github/README.md

 npm install
 ```

-The hook and the `Vale` packages are set when you run the previous command.
+The pre-commit hook and the `Vale` packages are set when you run the previous command.
 If you make changes to the hook or the `Vale` dependencies run the following commands again.

 ```zsh
 npx simple-git-hooks